A list of questions and answers specifically for parents and families of our students

 A. Merit-based grants such as but not limited to the Distinguished Scholar Award, Presidential

-Scholarship, or Charger Award are awarded by the UNH Admissions office at the time
+Scholarship, or Charger Award are awarded by the University of New Haven's Admissions

-of acceptance to recognize a student’s scholastic achievement.
-You may only receive
+Office at the time of acceptance to recognize a student’s scholastic achievement.
+You

 Q. As a parent I cannot afford to pay for my child’s tuition, can they be considered